Jaguar Yokota: All Japan Women's Pro Wrestling (1977–1986)

 On November 20, 1994, Yokota returned from retirement to wrestle at Big Egg Wrestling Universe.
 She teamed with Bison Kimura and went to a 10-minute time limit draw against Lioness Asuka and Yumi Ogura.
 According to Yokota, this inspired her to return to wrestling full-time.

 Jd' (1995–1998)

-In 1995 she came out of retirement to form her promotion Jd', and wrestled as its top star until 1998, when she retired for a second time.
+In 1995 she came out of retirement to form her promotion Jd', and wrestled as its top star until December 26, 1998, when she retired for a second time following a match against her long-time rival Devil Masami.

 Retirement (1998–2004)

 Yokota stayed retired from 1998 to 2004, as she started to have a family.

 Freelance (2004–present)

-Yokota was married in August 2004 to the lead vocalist for the obscure but seminal 1980s Hokkaido based hardcore band "Tranquilizer".
 She has since returned to professional wrestling as a freelancer, including a stint as part of the Monster faction in Hustle as Jaguar Y.

+As a trainer

+After retiring in 1986, Yokota became one of All Japan Women's Pro Wrestling's (AJW) top trainers.
+She trained many of the wrestlers who became AJW's top stars during the 1990s.